-Glazing in the Bisque Stage Today, most potters would have bisque firing in low temperature before glazing firing which makes the pots stronger to be handled in the glazing operation.
+Glazing in the Bisque Stage - Most potters would have bisque firing at low temperatures before glazing firing which makes the pots stronger to be handled in the glazing operation.
 Bisque firing is recommended at cone 010 (900c), which is sufficiently porous to absorb glaze.
 If bisque firing is too high, that will make it difficult to absorb glaze.
-The techniques of glazing bisque are depended on the size and construction of a pot, small size of pots are best for dipping, bigger or more complicated structure are suitable for pouring or spraying.
+The techniques of glazing bisque are dependent on the size and construction of a pot, small size of pots are best for dipping, bigger or more complicated structures are suitable for pouring or spraying.

 After glazing, pots are ready to be fired at a higher temperature.
 However, the bisque firing for high quality like Bone China or fine porcelain ware is exceptionally fired higher than normal temperature.
 Due to that Chinaware with thin walls tends to be warped easily, so their bisque firing is designed to reach in high or maximum temperature.
 Meanwhile, the wares are also supported with fireclay rings inside their lips or stacked upside down during firing in order to minimize deformation.
 Later, the bisque Chinaware is glazed and then re-fired to lower temperature on their own foot.
 This process would reduce the warping rate since the form is matured earlier at a higher temperature.